MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 # googledrive-to-rmd-example
 A brief example showing how to integrate Google docs and Rmd to make reports, etc. This particular example is built to knit to Word.

+If I did this right, you should be able to clone this repo and knit the "MainDocument.Rmd" file to make a full report.

 # Packages needed

 You'll need the following packages.
 Copy and paste the code below to get them all installed.